pilarski/BonsaiWorldForge/README.md

 * Within the "Assets" directory, create a new directory named "3rdParty"
   * (Note about NavMesh github clone goes here)

 Please note, for VR deployment: this project requires SteamVR or another VR package set for Unity; specific SteamVR settings and files have been excluded from this repository, so some work may be required to re-insert the VR rigging approach when deploying the project on a new machine or with new hardware.
-Importantly, the main experimental code is attached to the camera gameObject inside the VR Rig, so please note this will need to be moved to a new rig if one is used.
-Similarly, updates may be required to bring this project up to date with current Unity LTS version used on the target machine.